fsquillace/pearl/README.md

 Only in the best shell you will find a pearl!

 ## Installation ##
 *pearl* should work with many recent release of bash.
+The minimum recommended version is 4.3.9.

+Usually all git releases are ok, but for uninstalling modules the minimum recommended version is >=1.8 since the previous git releases don't support the "submodule deinit" command.

 ### Using Git... ###